Refinance Calculator

 yrs

 Defaults to 30 years.
-Adjust if you want to keep your remaining term or use a shorter period.
+Adjust to keep your remaining term or use a shorter period.

-Not sure what rate you can get?
-The rate available to you depends on your LVR, loan size, lender, and whether you negotiate or go through a broker.
-Use the figure from a lender quote, comparison site, or ask a broker to run a scenario for you.
-The repayment type for the new loan is assumed to match your current loan.
+Not sure what rate you could get?
+The rate available depends on your LVR, loan size, lender, and whether you negotiate or use a broker.
+Use a figure from a lender quote or comparison site, or ask a broker to run a scenario.
+The repayment type for the new loan is assumed to match your current selection.

 Default values are used for typical switching costs.
 Override any of these with your actual figures.